chenrbin/cen3031project/src/backend/README.md

 Get /lookup to search for a club using exact clubName

-Get /find/club to search for a club using a fuzzy search library Returns 404 if no clubs found
+Get /find/clubname to search for a club using a fuzzy search library.
+Parameters: {clubName}.
+Returns an array of json club objects
+Returns 404 if no clubs found

-Get /find/category to get all clubs of a specified category Returns 404 if no clubs found
+Get /find/category to get all clubs of a specified category.
+Parameters: {category}.
+Returns an array of json club objects.
+Returns 404 if no clubs found

 Put /update/:id to update a club's attributes.